Born in 1927, Charles Grant Gordon was the great-grandson of Whisky legend William Grant.

 But before he could really get stuck into his role in the family business, he was called up to fight in the Second World War for the Royal Navy at the age of 18.

-When he returned, he attended Glasgow University to become a chartered accountant.
+When Charles Grant Gordon returned, he attended Glasgow University to become a chartered accountant.
 He then took his skills and became an integral part of the running of Glenfiddich Distillery.

 He was affectionately called Charlie around the distillery and alongside his brother Sandy, has been credited with turning a local family business into a global Whisky powerhouse.

 When his father died in 1953 the responsibility of the company was thrust upon Charlie and his younger brother Sandy.
 They took to like ducks to water, or perhaps more aptly, like a Scotsman to Whisky!

 Over the next few decades things really began to change for both the Grant family and the Glenfiddich Distillery.

 It was under the ever-watchful eye of Charlie and his brother that in 1956 the now iconic triangular bottle ad packaging was introduced, creating a recognisable brand image.